Letter in the Sky

-"Letter in the Sky" is a song recorded by Japanese-American singer-songwriter Ai featuring American pop band The Jacksons.
+"Letter in the Sky" is a song recorded by Japanese-American singer-songwriter Ai featuring American pop band the Jacksons.
 Originally released digitally on October 19, 2011, by EMI Music Japan, it was released physically on December 14, 2011, alongside "Happiness" as an A-side.
 "Letter in the Sky" served as the lead single from Ai's ninth studio album, Independent (2012).

-Background
+Background and release

 In April 2011, Ai presented a music documentary, Ai Miss Michael Jackson: King of Pop no Kiseki, that was recorded for Music On!
 TV.
 In the documentary, she traveled to the United States and interviewed members of the Jackson family in their home.

-Ai left Universal and signed a global publishing deal with EMI to release her music worldwide in June 2011.
+Completing her contract with Island Records and Universal Sigma, Ai signed a global publishing deal with EMI.
 Signing to EMI Music Japan, she started to work on her ninth studio album.

-In October 2011, "Letter in the Sky" was announced as Ai's first single under EMI Music Japan.
+In October 2011, "Letter in the Sky" was announced as Ai's first single under EMI.
 Originally released digitally on October 19, 2011, a physical copy was later released.

-Release

 "Letter in the Sky" served as the theme song for the Michael Jackson Tribute: Live in Tokyo concert that took place December 13 and 14th, 2011 at Yoyogi National Stadium.

+On August 14, 2026, Ai released a remix of "Letter in the Sky".
+The remix was produced by Uta and Ai.